danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ```

 Only reasonable values are accepted: in/out seconds between 1 - 15, and session durations between 1 - 180 minutes.
 This ensures that even if local storage is corrupted or manually edited, the app still works predictably.

-The combination of defaults, validation, and namespacing keeps preferences simple, safe, and completely local - no subscriptions, accounts, or external services required.

 ### Add to Home Screen